Sandy Annunziata

-Sandy Annunziata (born October 11, 1969) is a former offensive guard and Centre in the Canadian Football League.
+Sandy Annunziata (born October 11, 1969) is a former offensive guard and Centre in the Canadian Football League (CFL).

 Football career

 Annunziata played four years at The University of Western Ontario (1989–1992), and was a member of their Vanier Cup winning team.
 He was also named to OUAA 1st team all-star selection in 1992.
 Sandy won two Grey Cups with the Toronto Argonauts in 2004 and the Edmonton Eskimos in 2005 during 11-year career in CFL.
 Signed by Edmonton in 1995, Winnipeg Blue Bombers in 1997, Toronto 2000 and Edmonton in 2005, in an 11-year professional football career he played in 166 games.

 Post-football career

 Annunziata was elected as a town councillor in the 2006 municipal elections in Fort Erie.

 In the 2014 municipal elections Annunziata was elected a Regional Councillor for Fort Erie serving his first term on Niagara Regional Council.
 He was elected chairman of the Niagara Peninsula Conservation Authority in January, 2017.

-Annunziata serves as CEO of Body Science Ltd., an athlete management, media prep and consulting firm.
+Annunziata is CEO of Body Science, an athlete management, media prep and consulting firm.
 Before starting his company in 2007, he enjoyed an 11-year professional football career in the CFL winning 2 Grey Cups and multiple individual awards.
 Upon retirement, he has transitioned to television and radio media as a commentator, colour analyst for TSN, a writer and columnist for Yahoo!
 Sports and a current event, political pundit for Newstalk 1010.

 Annunziata has been actively involved in youth sports as a mentor, coach and volunteer for the past 20 years.
 In 2004, he created Project 65, an anti-bullying campaign that he has brought to over 75 Niagara schools.

 He is a past chapter President of the Heart and Stroke Foundation and a member of several community boards including the Boys and Girls Club of Niagara, Niagara Community Foundation and the Head Injury Association of Fort Erie.

 A graduate from King's College at The University of Western Ontario.

 In 2009, Annunziata also co-hosted Inside The Argos, a weekly hour-long radio show on The Fan 590, every Wednesday with host Mike Hogan.
-From 2011-13 he served as the colour analyst during TSN Radio 1050's broadcast of Toronto Argonaut games with play-by-play voice, Mike Hogan.
+From 2011 to 2013 he was the colour analyst during TSN Radio 1050's broadcast of Toronto Argonaut games with play-by-play voice, Mike Hogan.
 The former offensive lineman with co-host Jim Tatti, take you beyond the field and inside the locker room during Countdown to Kickoff for pre-game, halftime and post-game analysis for all Argo games.